 If you are looking for a snack in the UAE, I recommend considering Falafel.
 It is a kind of fritter with chickpeas, and broad beans are the main element.
 The UAE people often eat it with Pita or wrap it with a sandwich as a breakfast dish.

 Its flavor will be more delicious when eating with salads, pickled vegetables, or Tahini sauce.
-There is much controversy about the origin of Falafel.
-Many people have existed for about 100 years, and Egyptian Copts have come to the Middle East.
+There is many controversies about the origin of Falafel.
+Many people believe that it have existed for thousands of years, and the Egyptian Copts used to eat it as a meat substitute.

 However, some other views said it appeared for the first time in India in the 6th century, while other theories noted that it was a modern invention in the 19th century.